 By far, health insurance is the most expensive benefit an employer provides for employees.
 Rates for basic coverage will run from $125 per month for a single (marital status) employee to $800 per month for a family plan.
 The question is, ‘How much of this amount will the employer pay?’
 The answer is really an employer preference.
 For those businesses that rely heavily on well-educated or skilled staff to generate revenues it is in the employer’s best interest to provide substantial coverage to retain these employees.
 For high turnover operations such as retail for food service it is best to provide the minimum amount to reduce the overall cost of providing healthcare coverage.
 The most common options I’ve witnessed are:

 A) A Flat Percentage of Single Employee Rates – Many employers will pay 50% of the single rate for an employee and require the employee to pay the balance no matter the plan selected.
-So if an employee selects the family plan and it costs $642 per month and employer pays 50% of the single rate of $135/month.
+If an employee selects the family plan and it costs $642 per month and employer pays 50% of the single rate of $135/month.
 The employer contributes $67.50 of the $642 plan selected by the employee.

 B) Flat Dollar Amount – Some employers will pay a flat dollar amount for the benefit.
 For example, ‘up to $200 per month no matter the plan selected’; means the single employee is completely covered and those employees selecting the family plan pay any balance in excess of $200.